ibm-cloud-docs/EventStreams/schema_registry.md

 ### Errors
 {: #errors}

-If an error condition is encountered, the schema registry returns a non-2XX range HTTP status code.
+If an error condition is encountered, the Schema Registry returns a non-2XX range HTTP status code.
 The body of the response contains a JSON object in the following form:

 ```text
 {